Tale of Woe and Misfortune: Historical background

 The Russian Baroque became a controversial topic of discussion amongst scholars in the 1950s.
-The 17th and 18th centuries are marked by great upheaval with events such as the Time of Troubles (the period from 1598 – 1613 between death of Tsar Feodor and the establishment of the Romanov dynasty which included civil strife, famine, foreign intervention by Sweden and Poland and five tsars), the Great Church Schism, and the reforms of Peter the Great creating fundamental changes and restructuring of society.
+The 17th and 18th centuries are marked by great upheaval with events such as the Time of Troubles (the period from 1598 – 1613 between death of Tsar Feodor and the establishment of the Romanov dynasty which included civil strife, famine, foreign intervention by Sweden and Poland and five tsars), the Schism of the Russian Church, and the reforms of Peter the Great creating fundamental changes and restructuring of society.
 This was a time of struggle between the old Russian and the new Western ways that influenced an expansion and transformation within culture and the arts.

-Genre and Literary Importance
+Genre and literary importance

 The Tale of Woe and Misfortune is one of the key texts in 17th-century Russian literature.
 Scholars have not come to a consensus as to what genre this tale belongs to, although it is generally considered to belong to what is arguably called the period of the Baroque, which spans the 17th and 18th centuries.
 Written in blank verse, this tale functions as a reflection of the beginnings of early fiction in old Russian literature and straddles the shift from a society dictated by ecclesiastical authority to one marked by secular trends.